Mission Trip Volunteers

 “Refuge International volunteers are some of the most dedicated, hard-working and compassionate people I have ever had the honor to work with.”

-We have 12 medical mission trips and several construction and water teams scheduled for 2017.
+We have several medical mission trips scheduled for 2019.
 Trips typically span 7 days and include all in-country transportation, meals and housing (including the final night hotel stay in Antigua).

-Refuge International teams consist of a mix of medical professionals, students and persons with no medical backgrounds.
-Each trip, led by a tireless team leader, is able to provide vital surgeries, health exams, pharmacy services and more.
+Refuge International teams consist of a diverse mix of medical professionals, students and persons with no medical background.
+Each trip is able to provide vital surgeries, health exams, pharmacy services and more.
 Locals walk for miles and line up hours in advance of our arrival to seek medical care.
-Clinic days are long and the environment sometimes challenging due to spontaneous electrical outages or even earthquakes but we always return home in awe of the level of care our teams are able to deliver.
+Clinic days are long and the environment sometimes challenging due to spontaneous electrical outages or rain storms, but we always return home in awe of the level of care our teams are able to deliver.

 To best serve the people of Guatemala, we need the right balance of expertise on each team.
 While students are encouraged and welcome on each of the mission teams, there are a limited number of student spots for each trip.